sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

     ...
 ]
 ```
 The new backend endpoint returns the menu items and its parent menu data in the same row.
 The structure is flat (no nested items).
-Another difference is the `is_staff`, still there, but it's an specific value for `menuItemStateId` property.
-No icon name, but now we have an internalId as a semantic unique id.
+Another difference is the `is_staff`, is still there, but it’s a specific value for the `menuItemStateId` property.
+No icon name, but now we have an `internalId` as a semantic unique id.

 #### Things can become harder